danielrosehill/My-Github-Repo-Index/README.md

 -  Documentation to resolve Ubuntu bugs.
 - [Ubuntu Modifications](https://github.com/danielrosehill/UbuntuModifications) My modifications for Ubuntu Linux. ![Old](https://img.shields.io/badge/Old-lightgrey)
 - [UbuntuReinstallation](https://github.com/danielrosehill/UbuntuReinstallation) Bash scripts and tools to expedite the installation of my preferred system from stock Ubuntu. ![Old](https://img.shields.io/badge/Old-lightgrey)

+---

+## Author

+Daniel Rosehill
+(public at danielrosehill dot com)

+## Licensing

+All my GitHub repositories are licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).

+### Summary of the License
+The Creative Commons Attribution 4.0 International (CC BY 4.0) license allows others to:
+- **Share**: Copy and redistribute the material in any medium or format.
+- **Adapt**: Remix, transform, and build upon the material for any purpose, even commercially.

+The licensor cannot revoke these freedoms as long as you follow the license terms.

+#### License Terms
+- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **No additional restrictions**: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+For the full legal code, please visit the [Creative Commons website](https://creativecommons.org/licenses/by/4.0/legalcode).